Need Help? Give us a call.

 Incfile is less expensive than LegalZoom for comparable services.
 Here’s a breakdown of costs for common services, so you can compare LegalZoom vs. Incfile’s pricing for yourself:

 For business formation services, Incfile offers a silver, gold, and platinum tier.
-Incfile’s silver tier is $49 and includes next-business-day filing of formation papers with the state, name availability search, and email and phone support.
+Incfile’s silver tier is completely free—you only pay the state filing fees—and includes next-business-day filing of formation papers with the state, name availability search, and email and phone support.
 The gold tier at $149 includes corporate bylaws or an LLC operating agreement, preparation of meeting minutes, and filing of Form 2553 (if you want your business to be taxed as an S-corp).
 Finally, the platinum tier at $299 includes a business website and domain name.

 LegalZoom’s three tiers include the $149 economy tier, the $239 standard tier, and the $369 express gold tier.
 What separates the tiers is the speed of filing and delivery.
 With Incfile, all tiers have guaranteed next business day processing.
 LegalZoom takes seven to 35 business days to process formation papers.